-General The accompanying unaudited Condensed Consolidated Financial Statements have been prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
-The consolidated financial statements include the accounts of The Howard Hughes Corporation (HHC or the Company) and those entities in which the Company has a controlling financial interest.
-All intercompany transactions and balances are eliminated in consolidation.
+Principles of Consolidation The consolidated financial statements include the accounts of Howard Hughes Holdings Inc. and its subsidiaries after elimination of intercompany balances and transactions.
 The Company also consolidates certain variable interest entities (VIEs) in accordance with Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) 810 Consolidation.
 The outside equity interests in certain entities controlled by the Company are reflected in the Condensed Consolidated Financial Statements as noncontrolling interests.